 What did Jesus say when they asked who He was?

-For God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have eternal life.
-For God did not send his Son into the world to judge the world, but that the world might be saved through him.
-Whoever believes in Him is not judged.
-But whoever does not believe in Him has already been judged, because He has not believed in the Name of God’s only begotten Son.
-Christ also reveals Himself as man attained his fulfillment because he is united with God, as no man is and ever will be except in part through union with Christ, He must also be our way and helper to this goal.
-As is the real goal, so is the real way.
+For God so loved the world that He gave His only Son, whoever beliefs in Him should not perish but have eternal life.
+God did not send his Son into the world to judge the world but that the world might be saved through him.
+Whoever believes in Him is not considered.
+But whoever does not believe in Him has already been judged because He has not believed in the Name of God’s only begotten Son.
+Christ also reveals Himself as man attained his fulfillment because he is united with God, as no man is and ever will be except in part through union with Christ.
+He must also be our way and helper to this goal.
+As is the real goal, so is a natural way.

 At the trial in which He was tried and challenged by the Sanhedrin, Jesus told them He was the Messiah when they interrogated Him.

 In Christ, the way to the goal of full humanization has been opened to us, and He is the way to it, for he is the way to communion with God as a community of people whom we cannot reduce to the status of objects, and thus the way to full communion with our fellows.
 Through His incarnation as man, Christ has made communion with Himself as God accessible to us.